Todo Me Recuerda a Ti

 The album includes a second single "La Noche Y Tú" ("We've Got Tonight"), a duet with Dyango, a Spanish vocalist.
 It is a cover of Easton's English-language version of the same song, in which she duetted with Kenny Rogers.
 The album also features "Mi Corazón Vuela" ("The Wind Beneath My Wings").

-The disc was produced by Greg Mathieson and Juan Carlos Calderón and sold gold in Mexico, Chile, and Argentina.
+The album was produced by Greg Mathieson and Juan Carlos Calderón and was certified gold in Mexico and Argentina.

-RT Industries released Todo Me Recuerda a Ti on digital format on July 24, 2019.
+RT Industries released Todo Me Recuerda a Ti in digital format on 24 July 2019.
 This is the first time it was released since the Capitol/EMI Latin re-issue in 1989.
+On March 29, 2024 U.S. RT Industries with U.K. Cherry Pop Records released a vinyl remastered version of the album pressed on powdered blue vinyl for its 40th anniversary.